 As a high school senior, I was drawn to USC because it encompassed all of the qualities I was seeking in a college: A wide variety of academic courses to choose from; engaging professors who both challenge and support you; experiential opportunities like Problems without Passports and Joint Educational Project that stretch you and take you out of your comfort zone (in a good way); a spirited, caring, active, diverse student community; and (last, but not least) warm sunshine, even in the month of January.

 What I love about USC Dornsife is the amazing group of students, they are simply the best.
 I love how ambitious and driven they are.
-With so many majors and opportunities available, every student can find ways to fuel their passions, regardless of what they want to do while they’re here.
+With so many majors and opportunities available, every student can find ways to fuel their passions and support others in their own collegiate journey.

-You’ll be given the individual attention and the support you need to succeed in whatever you do.
+You’ll be given the individual attention and the support you need to succeed.
 You will never feel like you have to figure everything out on your own.

 Senior Assistant Director